elliottlj/spittingrhymes/faq.md

 Yes - once a round ends, press "Copy link" and share it.
 Whoever you send it to plays the exact same round.

-### Is my stats history saved anywhere online?
+### Are my stats history saved anywhere online?

-No. It's stored only in your browser's local storage — nothing is uploaded anywhere.
+No. They're stored only in your browser's local storage - nothing is uploaded anywhere.

 ### Can I clear my history?